Chris-Beeee/Portfolio/README.md

 # Portfolio
-Brief portfolio with links v1.0
+Brief portfolio with links v1.0.
+I have automation exmples marked as private. when they are ready I will publish them here.

 ### About me :wave: